leonelramos/tosho-beta/README.md

 <img src="./brand/tosho-prototype.png"/>

-Modern, minimalist UI, cross-platform ebook manager.
+Modern UI, cross-platform ebook manager.

 Tosho aims to solve the void of cross-platform ebook readers that can handle all popular book file types (epub, pdf, markdown, comic archive formats) while also providing many features to make it feel like a true personal ebook library.